 The main topics of the course will be the following:

-1. Integrative Methods for insect biodiversity assessment, including NGS and AI-based approaches
+1. Integrative Methods for biodiversity assessment, including NGS and AI-based approaches (e.g. sound recording and robotics)

-2. Metabarcoding and Environmental DNA analysis for insect biomonitoring in both freshwater and terrestrial environments
+2. Metabarcoding and Environmental DNA (eDNA) analysis for biomonitoring in both freshwater and terrestrial environments

-3. Analysis of Multitrophic Interactions and Functional Traits in entomological communities
+3. Analysis of Multitrophic Interactions and Functional Traits in wildlife communities

 Intended Learning Outcome (ILO)